dustinstoltz/textSpan/README.md

 # Update February 2024

-The textSpan package is deprecateda as the function has been rolled into the `doc_centrality()` function in the R package [`text2map`](https://culturalcartography.gitlab.io/text2map/index.html).
+The textSpan package is deprecated as the function has been rolled into the `doc_centrality()` function in the R package [`text2map`](https://culturalcartography.gitlab.io/text2map/index.html).

 ```r
 install.packages("text2map")